FAU-LMS/bjontegaard-matlab/README.md

 However, this way of interpolation using a third-order polynomial leads to problems for certain RD curve constellations and causes very misleading results.
 This has also been experienced during the standardization of HEVC.
 Consequently, the so-called **piecewise cubic hermite interpolation (PCHIP)** has been implemented in the JCT-VC Common Test Conditions (CTC) Excel sheet [[2]](http://phenix.int-evry.fr/jct/doc_end_user/documents/12_Geneva/wg11/JCTVC-L1100-v1.zip) for performance evaluation.
-Nevertheless, only this Excel sheet, but no Matlab implementation is available yet.
-Thus, a Matlab implementation is provided here ([see here for a Python implementation](https://github.com/FAU-LMS/bjontegaard)).
-In [[3]](https://jvet-experts.org/doc_end_user/documents/20_Teleconference/wg11/JVET-T2010-v2.zip), the Excel sheet for the state-of-the-art video codec VVC is given.
-In our tests, the implementation of PCHIP returns the same value as the Excel-Implementation with an accuracy of at least 10 decimal positions.
-The BD can also be calculated for more than four RD points (not yet cross-checked with respective Excel implementations).

-In further studies [[4-5]](https://doi.org/10.48550/arXiv.2202.12565), it was found that **Akima interpolation** returns more accurate and stable results.
+In further studies [[4]](https://doi.org/10.48550/arXiv.2202.12565) - [[5]](https://arxiv.org/abs/2304.12852), it was found that **Akima interpolation** returns more accurate and stable results.
 An example for corresponding interpolated curves is shown below.

+This page provides BD-rate implementations ([see here for a Python implementation](https://github.com/FAU-LMS/bjontegaard)) for both PCHIP and Akima interpolation (Matlab).
+In our tests, the implementation of PCHIP returns the same value as the Excel-Implementation from [[3]](https://jvet-experts.org/doc_end_user/documents/20_Teleconference/wg11/JVET-T2010-v2.zip) with an accuracy of at least 10 decimal positions.
+The scripts allow to calculate the BD for any number of RD points greater one (not cross-checked with respective Excel implementations).

 ## Usage